Ericcsr/ENGG1340-Group-119/README.md

 3. Evaluate user's cognition of a word by giving mutiple choice questions.
 4. Using dynamic memory allocation to minimize run time memory.
 5. Store meanings and properties of the words in the database.
-5. Preserve running datas in files and update them in real time.
+6. Preserve running datas in files and update them in real time.
-6. Determine which word to popup next based on a rule subject to "Ebbinghaus forgetting curve".
+7. Determine which word to popup next based on a rule subject to "Ebbinghaus forgetting curve".
+8. Use object oriented programming to make the program easily to expand and add other features.
 ## Functionalities and Features
 We successfully solve all the problem settings.
 Therefore user is expected to enjoy all the functions we mentioned in [Problem Setting>In user's view](https://github.com/Ericcsr/ENGG1340-Group-119#in-users-view).